Silver Alert issued for 88-year-old with dementia

-DAMARISCOTTA, Maine — Police are trying to locate Ronald Slicer, 88, whom officials said was last seen around noon Wednesday in the Damariscotta area.
+DAMARISCOTTA, Maine — Police are trying to find Ronald Slicer, 88, whom officials said was last seen around 9 a.m. on Wednesday in the Damariscotta area, authorities say.

 Slicer has dementia and other health issues, according to a news release issued by Damariscotta police.
 He experiences memory loss and is known to stray from home, the release stated.